Aliases for LAT Gene

 GeneCards Summary for LAT Gene

 LAT (Linker For Activation Of T-Cells) is a Protein Coding gene.
-Diseases associated with LAT include cranial nerve palsy.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with LAT include Cranial Nerve Palsy.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and CTLA4 Signaling.
 GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.

 UniProtKB/Swiss-Prot for LAT Gene